TheCamusean/theCamusean.github.io/_posts/2020-07-05-ImitationFlows.md

 ADD SOME REPRESENTATION OF DIFFEOMORPHISM CHANGING POTENTIAL.

 This intuition gives us the clue of the Stability guarantees.
 Given the diffeomorphism can be thought as a deformation in the space, if the energy function in $\mathbf{Z}$ is a convex, the energy function in $\mathbf{Y}$ will remain convex, and so, globally asymptotically stable.
-In our work, we show by Lyapunov Stability Analysis a properly formulated stability guarantees.
+In our work, we properly formulated the stability guarantees in terms of Lyapunov Stability.

 The dynamic system in $\mathbf{Y}$ can be represented in terms of $\mathbf{Z}$